dreeeamcatcher/portfolio/README.md

 # [Project 2: Data Science Bulldozers Sale Price Prediction](https://github.com/dreeeamcatcher/bulldozers_price_prediction)

 This project was based on the [Kaggle competition](https://www.kaggle.com/c/bluebook-for-bulldozers/overview).
 The goal of the contest was to predict the sale price of a particular piece of heavy equiment at auction based on it's usage, equipment type, and configuaration.
-And I tried to use it as a real case example.
+I tried to use it as a real case example.

 The evaluation metric for this competition was the RMSLE (root mean squared log error) between the actual and predicted auction prices.
-So my goal was to built machine learning model which minimises RMSLE.
+So my goal was to build machine learning model with the least RMSLE.

 During this project, I completed the following steps:
 * EDA